henrist/sceptre-s3-packager/README.md

 ## Details

-The hook will will zip the contents of the directory and upload it as `sceptre/MD5HASH` to the S3-bucket, with `MD5HASH` being md5 hash of the zip file content.
+The hook will zip the contents of the directory and upload it as `sceptre/MD5HASH` to the S3-bucket, with `MD5HASH` being md5 hash of the zip file content.